Essure Injury Attorney

 However, critics have raised concerns that patients may never even see the labels of the Essure devices prior to having them implanted, and state that the Patient Decision Checklist is optional for physicians to review with their patients, and not mandatory.
 With strict time limits to adhere to for office visits, many physicians would likely choose not to review this information with patients, critics claim.

-If you have suffered Essure injury after having been implanted with the permanent birth control device, you may be entitled to seek legal compensation for your injuries.
+If you have suffered Essure injury after having been implanted with the permanent birth control device, a defective medical product attorney may help you seek legal compensation for your injuries.

 It is estimated that thousands of women have already filed lawsuits against Bayer alleging that the birth control device is defectively designed and manufactured and that the manufacturer failed to warn patients and physicians of all the potential side effects.
 In addition, women filing lawsuits state that they would never have had the device implanted if they were fully informed of all the Essure complications that may have potentially resulted from its implantation.